 Breastfeeding support

-We know breastfeeding can be challenging, if you need someone to talk to or some advice, we recommend speaking to your midwife or health visitor.
+We know breastfeeding can be challenging, especially if you're struggling to latch or have sore nipples.
+If you need someone to talk to or some advice, we recommend speaking to your midwife or health visitor.
 Otherwise, here are some other options:

 Breastfeeding helplines